 Documents to download

-In addition, some individuals are required to report child safeguarding concerns under standards or codes of conduct set by their professional regulatory body.
+In addition, some individuals must report child safeguarding concerns under standards or codes of conduct set by their professional regulatory body.
 A failure to adhere to such standards may result in misconduct or fitness to practise proceedings against them.

 Introducing a mandatory reporting duty